emmett-framework/emmett/docs/caching.md

 Caching
 =======

 When you code a dynamic application, you will soon face its trade-off: **it is** dynamic.
-Each time a user does a requests, your server makes all sorts of calculations – database queries, template rendering and so on – to create the final response.
+Each time a user does a request, your server makes all sorts of calculations – database queries, template rendering and so on – to create the final response.
 Now, for most web applications, this is not a big deal.
-But when your application starts becoming big and high visited you would like to limit the overhead on your machines.
+But when your application starts becoming big and highly visited you would like to limit the overhead on your machines.

 And that's where caching comes in.

 The main idea behind cache is simple: we store somewhere the result of an expensive calculation to avoid performing the calculation next time.
-But, sincerely speaking, designing a good caching scheme is mainly a *PITA*, since it involves many complex evaluation about what you should store, where to store it, and so on.
+But, sincerely speaking, designing a good caching scheme is mainly a *PITA*, since it involves many complex evaluations about what you should store, where to store it, and so on.

 So how weppy can help you on this?
-It provides some tools out of the box that let your development process focusing on *what* to cache and not on *how* you should do that.
+It provides some tools out of the box that let your development process focus on *what* to cache and not on *how* you should do that.

 Low-level cache
 ---------------